fizalihsan/fizalihsan.github.io/source/technology/transaction.md

 ### MVCC

 * Locking mechanism is slow.
-So MVCC takes a different approacheach user connected to the DB sees a snapshot of the DB at a particular instant in time.
+So MVCC takes a different approach each user connected to the DB sees a snapshot of the DB at a particular instant in time.
 Any changes made by a writer will not be seen by other users of the DB until the changes have been completed (or, in DB terms: until the transaction has been committed.)
 * When an MVCC DB needs to update an item of data, it will not overwrite the old data with new data, but instead mark the old data as obsolete and add the newer version elsewhere.
 Thus there are multiple versions stored, but only one is the latest.
 This allows readers to access the data that was there when they began reading, even if it was modified or deleted part way through by someone else.
 * Requires (generally) the system to periodically sweep through and delete the old, obsolete data objects.
 * For a document-oriented DB it also allows the system to optimize documents by writing entire documents onto contiguous sections of disk—when updated, the entire document can be re-written rather than bits and pieces cut out or maintained in a linked, non-contiguous DB structure.